NextFaze/NFURLConnection/README.md

 T2URLConnction is a Cocoa Touch Static Library project, and can be incorporated into other xcode projects in the usual ways.

+Notes:
+- ensure T2URLConnection is added as Target Dependency
+- ensure libT2URLSConnection.a is added to Link Binary Wiht Libraries
+- in Build Settings, Other Linker Flags, add: -all_load

 Synopsis
 --------